zerkalica/reactive-di/README.md

 ### Hierarchical dependency injection

 Each component instance has an own injector.
-Injector - is a cache map with instances, which types described in component context.
-Looks like angular [hierarchical dependency injection](https://angular.io/guide/hierarchical-dependency-injection), but no so complex.
+Injector - is a type to instance map, which types described in component context.

 When Parent and Child components depends on on same SharedService - DI injects one instance to them.
 And this instance live while Parent component mounted to DOM.